metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 A list of the `secret_coefficients` secret keys is used as polynomial coefficients.

-A 32-byte BLS12-381 big-endian scalar / Fr point is used as an index for this key share.
-It is obtained by converting the participant's index to a 256-bit big-endian unsigned integer.
+The participant index (an integer $1 \le i \le n$) is encoded as a **32‑byte, big‑endian, zero‑padded unsigned integer**.
+The resulting byte string is then **interpreted as an element of the BLS12‑381 scalar field $\mathbb F_r$**.
+This 32‑byte scalar is used as the evaluation point for the participant’s key share.

 ## Exchanged data